• Session No.60 Recent Progress and Future Perspectives in WPT (OS)

 Practical Development of Wireless Power Transfer Inverters

-Haruki Aimi・Yoshio Tanai・Tatsuo Kataoka・Tsutomu Ishima (SPC ELECTRONICS)
+Haruki Aimi・Yoshio Tanai・Tatsuo Kataoka・Tsutomu Ishima (SPC Electronics)

 This reports on the development status of technologies for compliance with SAE (Society of Automotive Engineers) standards toward the practical implementation of wireless power transfer systems, the reduction of leakage magnetic fields from coils, and related technical challenges.